coderefinery/handsonscicomp/DESIGN.rst

 * 80-99 are advanced level courses.

 Numbering within this is sort of ad-hoc but we'll try to make patterns.
-For example, ``C30`` -- ``C39`` can be a sequence of version control from more basic to more advanced.
-The middle digit might correspond across levels.
+For example, ``x30`` -- ``x39`` can be the range of version control (which can also connect to ``E`` level), from more basic to more advanced.
 We'll just see how it goes.

+We want the course numbers to make somewhat of sense, but also we don't want them to change without good reason.
+This probably means they will end up being disorganized and we shouldn't worry so much about them.

+If only we use them, it doesn't matter if they change so much.
+But they could link across projects, or be used to track progress towards earning credits.